 - Department for Business, Innovation and Skills ‘Higher education participation: socio-economic, ethnic and gender differences’ (November 2015)

 - HEFCE commissioned research ‘Causes of differences in student outcomes’ (July 2015)

-- Forthcoming report: Universities UK and the National Union of Students’: ‘Addressing the BME student attainment gap at UK universities’ (due to be published in March 2019).
+- Universities UK and the National Union of Students' report: ‘Black, Asian and minority ethnic student attainment at UK universities: #closingthegap' (May 2019).

 Data and analysis:

 - OfS Non-continuation rates and transfers

 - OfS Differences in student outcomes

 - OfS Equality and Diversity data